imballinst/imballinst.dev/src/pages/blog/creating-data-store-react.md

 </ProviderA>
 ```

-Now, borrowing the example code from nanostores with React above, we could do this instead:
+Now, borrowing the example code from nanostores with React above, we could do this instead with our DIY-store:

 ```jsx
 function ComponentA() {